 on Ithaca in the New York Times

-- Ithaca was tops for metropolitan areas per-capita production of
+- Ithaca was number 3 for metropolitan areas per-capita production of

-- The Ithaca area tops the list for all US cities (admittedly,
+- The Ithaca area scores high on the list for all US cities (admittedly,

 holding higher degrees